-For a component of F containing at least two internal vertices, its root may originate from an $\alpha$ -vertex or a $\beta$ -vertex, so the sum of weights equals $\alpha + \beta$ .
+For a component of F containing at least two internal vertices, its root may originate from an α -vertex or a β -vertex, so the sum of weights equals $\alpha + \beta$.

 Moreover, we can take a group action by swapping a proper leaf with its sibling that is not a leaf.
-Keep in mind that the a-leaf and the b no longer appear in F. Let orb(F) denote the orbit of F under this group action.
+Keep in mind that the a-leaf and the b-leaf no longer appear in F. Let orb(F) denote the orbit of F under this group action.
 Then let us compute the sum of weights of T with a supporting forest in orb(F).
 This quantity can be derived from a labeling of a representative of orb(F), that is a forest P of planted 0-1-2-plane trees.

 Note that a proper left leaf with weight (x+y)/2 is paired with a proper right leaf with weight (x+y)/2, summing to a weight x+y.
-The above considerations suggest that we should comply with the injunction as stated in the theorem.
-This completes the proof.
+The above considerations suggest that we should

 Let us now turn to the sum on the right side of (3.1).
-A modification of the $(a, b, \alpha, \beta)$ labeling is needed.
-In this case, both the $\alpha$ -vertices and the $\beta$ -vertices are labeled by $(\alpha + \beta)/2$ .
-For example, Figure 7 gives the modified labeling for the two trees in $\mathcal{B}2$ .
+A modification of the (a, b, α, β) labeling is needed, which we call the second modified (a, b, α, β) -labeling.
+In this case, both the α -vertices and the β -vertices are labeled by $(\alpha + \beta)/2$.
+For example, Figure 6 gives the modified labeling for the two trees in \mathcal{B}2 .

-Figure 7: The modified $(a, b, \alpha, \beta)$ -labeling.
+Figure 6: The second modified (a, b, α, β) -labeling.

-At this point, the sum on the right of (3.1) can be recast in terms of the modified labeling for increasing binary trees in $\mathcal{B}n$ , and we are left with the task to establish the following relation.
-Bear in mind that $x \operatorname{leaf}(T)$ and $y \operatorname{leaf}(T)$ refer to the number of x-leaves and the number of y-leaves with respect to the modified labeling for which the leftmost leaf and the rightmost leaf are labeled by a and b rather than x and y.
+At this point, the sum on the right of (3.1) can be recast in terms of the first modified (a, b, α, β) -labeling for increasing binary trees in \mathcal{B}n , and we are left with the task to establish the following relation.
+Bear in mind that x leaf(T) and y leaf(T) refer to the number of x-leaves and the number of y-leaves.